Aaleia/Guidehouse-1D/README.md

 And we used the following methods :

-**Time Scaling** - Implemented a Time column, based on days since Jan 2022 using the monthly data, in preparation for the time series model.
+**Time Scaling** - Implemented a Time column, based on days since Jan 2022 using the monthly data, in preparation for the time series model where we forecast future IDPs.

 **Standardization** - Standard Scaler for all numerical features through Z-score normalization (all eligible columns except Oblast)
 Standard scaler: mean value 0 and standard deviation 1 (removing the mean and and scaling to unit variance) for better PCA centroid performance to handle variance within the same scale.